robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 ### 4.3.3 Allowed Sections in Initialization Files

 > [!IMPORTANT]
-> LXX Recall the allowed sections and their content in Initialization Files (K1)
+> LO-XX Recall the allowed sections and their content in Initialization Files (K1)

 Initialization files have the same structure and syntax as regular suite files but with some limitations.
 The following sections are allowed in initialization files: